 The student is required to file a preliminary program of study with the Department of Bioengineering.
 It must be filed with the department no later than the end of the first semester of residence.
 A departmental form for this purpose is included in the appendix.
 Changes in the planned program may be made with the approval of the student's program committee and the approval of the chair of the Department of Bioengineering.
 In addition to this departmental requirement, an official final program of study should be submitted as early as possible to the DGS on the required DGS form.
-The iPOS http://www.asu.edu/graduate/whatsnew/iPOSstudentinfo.htm is the on-line program of study.
-The

-DGS Program of Study form must have the approval of the student's program committee, the chair of the Department of Bioengineering, and the dean of the DGS.
+A copy of this form is also included in the appendix.
+The DGS Program of Study form must have the approval of the student's program committee, the chair of the Department of Bioengineering, and the dean of the DGS.